The source of my distraction is a silver stream that is trickling down one of Sagalla’s succulent hills near Mwachofi’s house.

 Where do I sleep in Sagalla?

-In a bed… Okay, on a more serious note, the only place that offers paid accommodation is at Mwamunga’s cottages, which is near Sagalla forest.
+In a bed… Okay, on a more serious note, the only place that offers paid accommodation is at Nebo cottages, which is near Sagalla forest.
 It is cool and quiet.
 Did I mention that these cottages will give you pure blissful serenity?
 They will.

 Can I stay with host families?